cosconatilab/PyRMD/README.md

 ```
 At the end of the calculations, the `database_predictions.csv` file will report a summary of the molecules predicted to be active against MET.
 For each compound, the file will include the molecule SMILES string, the RMD confidence score(the higher the better), the most similar training active compound and its relative similarity, and a flag indicating if it is a potential PAINS.
 Also, the `predicted_actives.smi` SMILES file will be created to be readily used with other cheminformatics/molecular modeling software.

+# Optimizing PyRMD Performance
+Poor performance may be the result of several factors, which include:
+ - Insufficient training data, either for the active set or the inactive one
+ - Many more inactive compounds than actives in the training set
+ - Training data sets which comprises compounds with a different mechanism of action
+ - Inadequate epsilon cutoff values

+The above cases and others are discussed in the [JCIM article](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.1c00653).
+Importantly, adjusting the epsilon cutoff values may readily improve poor performance, especially with regards to TPR, FPR, Precision, and F-Score, as they impact the classification thresholds.
+The default cutoff values for both the active training set and the inactive training set is 0.95, so that 95% of the training set will be considered in the model building step.
+This allows to account for some tolerance to the presence/absence of chemical motifs.
+Higher values (e.g. closer to 1) for the active training cutoff generally result in more true positives and false positives alike.
+Instead, a higher cutoff for the inactive set fitting should mainly decrease the false positive rate with some effect on the TPR.

+We suggest benchmarking using the possible combinations of the following epsilon cutoff values: 0.84–0.95–0.98 for epsilon_active and 0.7–0.84–0.95–0.98 for epsilon_cutoff_inactive and identify the combination with the best TPR/FPR tradeoff.
+Further information about the epsilon cutoff values are available in the [JCIM article](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.1c00653) and in its [Supporting Information](https://pubs.acs.org/doi/suppl/10.1021/acs.jcim.1c00653/suppl_file/ci1c00653_si_001.pdf).
+If you are having troubles in correctly setting up PyRMD or optimizing its performance, [get in touch with us](mailto:giorgio.amendola@unicampania.it).

 # RMD Algorithm
 PyRMD implements the Random Matrix Discriminant (RMD) algorithm devised by [Lee et al.](https://www.pnas.org/content/116/9/3373) to identify small molecules endowed with biological activity.
 Parts of the RMD algorithm code were adapted from the [MATLAB version of the RMD](https://github.com/alphaleegroup/RandomMatrixDiscriminant) and a [Python implementation proposed by Laksh Aithani](https://towardsdatascience.com/random-matrix-theory-the-best-classifier-for-prediction-of-drug-binding-f82613fb48ed) of the [Random Matrix Theory](https://www.pnas.org/content/113/48/13564).